 It is important to underscore that the foregoing provision does not increase presidential power.
-It regulates presidential power by requiring the president to use his or her existing impoundment power, under the threat of impeachment, when borrowing reaches 98 percent of a constitutional debt limit - as opposed to waiting until the midnight hour.
+It regulates presidential power by requiring the president to use his or her existing (or defacto) impoundment power, under the threat of impeachment, when borrowing reaches 98 percent of a constitutional debt limit - as opposed to waiting until the midnight hour.
 It also checks and balances the president's ability to abuse the impoundment power by empowering simple majorities of Congress to override impoundments within 30 days without having to repeal the underlying appropriations, which is currently the only way Congress can respond to abusive presidential impoundments.
-Specifically, once the president puts proposed impoundments on the table, Section 4 provides, "Said impoundment shall become effective thirty (30) days thereafter, unless

-Congress first designates an alternate impoundment of the same or greater amount by concurrent resolution, which shall become immediately effective."18
+Specifically, once the president puts proposed impoundments on the table, Section 4 provides, "Said impoundment shall become effective thirty (30) Amendment advances a five point the absurdity days thereafter, unless Congress first designates an alternate impoundment of the same or greater amount by concurrent resolution, which shall become immediately effective."24

 With the proposed amendment in place, it would be easy to know who is responsible for any impoundment that is enforced.
 It will be either the president's impoundments or Congress's impoundments.
 And if neither the president nor Congress acts, spending will be limited to tax receipts as soon as the debt limit is reached, in effect resulting in an across-the-board sequester.
 The threat of a massive, automatic sequester resulting from inaction would give the president a strong incentive to designate and enforce the required impoundments.
-Congress otherwise would be all too happy to shift the blame for a disorderly across-the-board sequester to the president by invoking the provision of Section 4 that provides, "The failure of the President to designate or enforce the required impoundment is an impeachable misdemeanor."

-Fourth, if new revenue streams are needed to avoid borrowing beyond the debt limit, the amendment would ensure all possible spending cuts are considered first.
-It does this by requiring abusive tax measures (new or increased sales or income taxes) to secure supermajority approval from each house of Congress.20 It reserves the current simple majority rule for new or increased taxes only for completely replacing the income tax with a non-VAT sales tax ("fair tax" reform),21 repealing existing taxation loopholes ("flat tax" reform), and increasing tariffs or fees (the Constitution's original primary source of federal revenues).
+Congress otherwise would be all too happy to shift the blame for a disorderly across-the-board sequester to the president by invoking the provision of Section 4 that provides, "The failure of the President to designate or enforce the required impoundment is an impeachable misdemeanor."25 Fourth, if new revenue streams are needed to avoid borrowing beyond the debt limit, the amendment would ensure all possible spending cuts are considered first.
+It does this by requiring abusive tax measures (new or increased sales or income taxes) to secure supermajority approval from each house of Congress.
+It reserves the current simple majority rule for new or increased taxes only for completely replacing the income tax with a non-VAT sales tax ("fair tax" reform), 27 repealing existing taxation loopholes ("flat tax" reform), and increasing tariffs or fees (the Constitution's original primary source of federal revenues).
 Any push for new revenue through these narrow channels would generate special-interest pushback, strongly incentivizing spending cuts before taxes are raised.

-If borrowing beyond the debt limit proved truly necessary, the proposed amendment would end the absurdity of allowing a bankrupt debtor (Washington) to increase its credit unilaterally.
+Fifth and finally, if borrowing beyond the debt limit proved truly necessary, the proposed The Compact's Balanced Budget amendment would end of allowing a bankrupt debtor

-Fifth and finally, if borrowing beyond the debt limit proved truly necessary, the proposed amendment would end the absurdity of allowing a bankrupt debtor (Washington) to increase its credit unilaterally.
-Instead, the amendment would give the states and the people the power to impose outside oversight by requiring a majority of state legislatures to approve any increase in the federal debt limit within 60 days of a congressional proposal of a single-subject measure to that effect.22
+(Washington) to increase its credit unilaterally.
+Instead, the amendment would give the states and the people the power to impose outside oversight by requiring a majority of state legislatures to approve any increase in the federal debt limit within 60 days of a congressional proposal of a single-subject measure to that effect.